paveldk/DubaiServices/README.md

 ### Run From the Telerik Platform Portal ###

-Step 1: Log in your provided Telerik Platform account.
+Step 1: Log in your Telerik Platform account.

 Step 2: Open the workspace.